AdobeDocs/graphql-mesh-gateway/src/pages/reference/combining-multiple-sources.md

 ![example](../_images/book-example.svg)

-We will go further than just add new Sources by shaping the Unified Schema to accept the following query:
+In addition to adding new sources, we can shape the Unified Schema to accept the following query:

 ```graphql
 query bestSellersByStore {